A Domain-Independent Agent Architecture for Adaptive Operation in Evolving Open Worlds: Problem Setup and Research Domains

 \subsection{Research Domains}

 Implementation and experiments described in this paper are motivated by the following three domains.
-Each domain has been specifically created and maintained for evaluating open world learning by our partner teams.
+Each domain has been specifically created and maintained for evaluating open-world learning by external independent research groups.